 14. Money means more

 As college students, we all know at least some of the importance of money.
-When you hit 21, you realize that buying those 10 new utensils on top of the cooking trays maybe wasn’t your brightest idea, even if the purchase happened to fall on Prime Day.
+When you hit 21, you realize that buying those 10 new utensils on top of the cooking trays maybe wasn’t your brightest idea, even if the purchase happened to fall on Amazon Prime Day.
 As you rely less and less on your parents for everything else, the money will stop funneling in so easily.
 That can feel scary at first, but once you get the hang of saving, your bank account will never feel fuller.
+Be careful with those credit cards though.

 15. Applications galore